Hipswell: Community and culture

 Hipswell Church of England Primary School which caters for nearly 200 pupils, is the local primary education provider, Risedale School is also located in Hipswell, which provides secondary and further education for the surrounding Garrison area.
 The village hall was originally built in 1919, but was re-erected in 1929 after a fire.

 Religion

 Hipswell ecclesiastical parish is formed by the villages of Hipswell with Colburn and Scotton.
-Hipswell is served by the church of St. John the Evangelist, Hipswell Road, Hipswell.
+The parish church is the Church of St. John the Evangelist, on Hipswell Road.

 Hipswell churchyard was the initial burial ground for soldiers from Catterick Garrison and its Military Hospital in the First World War.
 It contains the war graves of 64 service personnel from that war and of 2 British soldiers from the Second World War.
 A screen wall lists those whose graves are not marked by headstones.
 In 1930, on the churchyard's northern boundary, Catterick Garrison Cemetery was opened by the War Office as a purpose-made cemetery for the camp.
 This includes war graves of 42 Commonwealth service personnel and some Polish service personnel of the Second World War.
 A Cross of Sacrifice stands at the boundary of the two burial grounds.